apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `metadataCriteriaDirection`          | If defined, will force an entity id filter on the metadata aggregate based on `PredicateFilter`.
 Allowed values are `INCLUDE`,`EXCLUDE`.
 | `metadataCriteriaRoles`              | If defined, will whitelist the defined metadata roles (i.e. `SPSSODescriptor`, `IDPSSODescriptor`).
 Default is `SPSSODescriptor`.
 | `metadataCriteriaRemoveEmptyEntitiesDescriptors` | Controls whether to keep entities descriptors that contain no entity descriptors.
 Default is `true`.
-| `metadataCriteriaRemoveEmptyEntitiesDescriptors` | Controls whether to keep entity descriptors that contain no roles.
+| `metadataCriteriaRemoveRolelessEntityDescriptors` | Controls whether to keep entity descriptors that contain no roles.
 Default is `true`.

 ### Name ID Selection